 The new Apple TV was unveiled by Apple at the iPhone launch event on 9 September, at which point Apple said it would ship in October.
-The device became available to order from 26 October with shipments happening towards the end of the week.
+The device became available to order from 26 October with shipments beginning towards the end of that week.

 Read Next: Compete guide to the Apple TV App Store, plus how to find the best apps | How to set up the new Apple TV | New Apple TV 2015 review | New Apple TV vs old Apple TV | Best Apple TV game controllers | Best Apple TV games | Best Apple TV Apps | Things to say to Siri on the Apple TV | How to use the Siri Remote on the Apple TV

 Apple TV: When will iPlayer arrive on the Apple TV?